 The Bronze Age (3300-1200 BCE) was characterized by carvings representing ploughing scenes, looms and prayers while the Iron Age (1200 BCE - 200 CE) presents figures of warriors during hunting, duels and horseriding.
 These scenes represented the initiation rites faced by young aristocratic boys to become men.
 In these carvings, warriors are meticulously represented with a variety of weapons that were rediscovered by archaeological digs at the site of Val Camonica.
-In the representation of hunting scenes, the prayers are often deer, that were hunted by a man represented on a horse and helped by a dog.
-In addition, there are also drawings representing simple buildings, aquatic birds and footprints.
-Finally, with the Roman conquest of the territory, the Cammunian Art saw its decline mainly due to the “fight” promoted by the believers of the Christian doctrine, during the 4th century CE, against the idolatry of carved stones, called in Latin saxorum veneratio.
-During the period of the Middle Ages (476-1453 CE), drawings of symbolic figures, towers, castles and churches represented the very last rock carvings of the Camonica Valley.
+In the representation of hunting scenes, the prey is often deer; they were hunted by a man represented on a horse and helped by a dog.
+In addition, there are also drawings representing simple buildings, aquatic birds, and footprints.
+Finally, with the Roman conquest of the territory, the Camunian Art saw its decline mainly due to the "fight" promoted by the believers of the Christian doctrine, during the 4th century CE, against the idolatry of carved stones, called in Latin saxorum veneratio.
+During the period of the Middle Ages (476-1453), drawings of symbolic figures, towers, castles and churches represented the very last rock carvings of the Camonica Valley.

 The Site Today